pure-data/externals-howto/README.rst

       class_addbang(counter_class, counter_bang);
     }

-So we have an additional argument in the function ``class_new``:
+So we have an additional argument in function ``class_new``:
-``A_DEFFLOAT`` tells Pd, that the object needs one argument of the type ``t_floatarg``.
+``A_DEFFLOAT`` tells Pd that the object needs one argument of the type ``t_floatarg``.
 If no argument is passed, this will default to “0”.

 constructor
 -----------

 The constructor has some new tasks.
-On the one hand, a variable value has to be initialised, on the other hand, an outlet for the object has to be created.
+On the one hand, a variable value must be initialised, on the other hand, an outlet for the object has to be created.

 ::